At Banco Popular, safeguarding customer trust and maintaining operational resilience are strategic imperatives.

 Risk Appetite Framework

-Monitoring the indicators defined within the framework enables early warning detection, management of deviations, and timely decision-making.
-It is also integrated with the Bank’s planning, financial management, and internal control processes.
+Monitoring the indicators defined in the framework enables the identification of early warnings, management of deviations, and timely decision-making.
+Additionally, the RAF is integrated with the Bank’s planning, financial management, and internal control processes.

-The Risk Appetite Statement, which outlines the general and specific levels of risk the Bank is willing to assume.
+The Risk Appetite Statement (RAS), which sets out the general and specific levels of risk the Bank is willing to assume.

-Periodic review approved by the Board of Directors.
+Periodic reviews approved by the Board of Directors.

-The Risk Appetite Framework enables more assertive decision-making by balancing opportunities with the Bank’s risk-taking capacity and avoiding breaches of tolerance thresholds.
+The RAF enables more assertive decision-making by balancing opportunities with the Bank’s capacity to assume risk exposure within normal operational parameters, while avoiding breaches of tolerance thresholds.
 Its implementation and monitoring are supported by technological tools, organizational culture, key processes, and risk dashboards.

 Integrated Risk Management